"O, thou hast damnable iteration and

 Another way to think about the recursive case is this: Split the list into its car and its cdr, which is also a <list-of-numbers>.
 Suppose that we already know the answer for the cdr.
 How can we solve the car, and how do we assemble the two answers into our final answer?
 The recursive call is our "assumption".
 Keep in mind that, as we take successive cdrs of the list, we will eventually encounter the empty list, which is our base case.

 This assumes that the argument received by list-length is, in fact, a <list-of-numbers>.
-The specification for the procedure states as much.
-This precondition makes it the responsibility of the caller of the procedure to provide a suitable argument.
-If the caller doesn't, then our procedure is not responsible for the error.
+The specification for the function states as much.
+This precondition makes it the responsibility of the caller of the function to provide a suitable argument.
+If the caller doesn't, then our function is not responsible for the error.
 The same is true in a statically-typed language, though in that case we usually have the compiler to catch the error for us.

-Quick Exercise: Can we implement list-length without recursion, using only higher-order procedures?
+Quick Exercise: Can we implement list-length without recursion, using only higher-order functions?
 Check out this code file to see a solution, as well as a discussion of list-member?.